Geek-Monke/JavaBasics/README.md

-Some basic questions I done in Java
+Some very basic problems in Java